jc-gh25/Week16/music-library/README.md

 - Performed collection runs to ensure data integrity
 - Validated all CRUD operations and relationship queries

-### Deployment Exploration

-As part of the development process, the developer explored multiple deployment strategies to gain hands-on experience with modern cloud platforms and containerization:

-**Railway Platform Investigation**
-- Researched Railway as a potential cloud deployment platform
-- Evaluated Railway's MySQL free tier and deployment workflow
-- Configured application for cloud deployment with environment variables

-**Docker Containerization**
-- Created a Dockerfile for containerizing the Spring Boot application
-- Learned Docker best practices for Java applications
-- Gained experience with container-based deployment strategies

-**Deployment Decision**
-- After exploring cloud options, chose local hosting with ngrok tunneling for current implementation
-- This decision provided more control over the development environment
-- Gained valuable experience with cloud platforms and containerization that will transfer to future projects
-- May explore AWS deployment (EC2, RDS, or Elastic Beanstalk) in the future

-This exploration demonstrates the ability to evaluate different deployment options, understand trade-offs, and make informed architectural decisions — critical skills for modern backend development.

 ### AI Tool Usage

 AI tools including Claude Sonnet 4.5, GPT-5, DeepSeek R1, Gemini 3 Pro, and Llama 4 Maverick were used as development accelerators for: